Appointed August 2016 as Group Sales and Marketing Director, February 2018 as Chief Executive

 Director, Group Manufacturing Services Division

 the role of Director, Group Manufacturing Services Division in 2006.
 He was educated at Cardiff University where he studied Manufacturing Systems and Manufacturing Management.
 Gareth undertook various roles in engineering, production and operations management prior to being appointed to his current position.
 His responsibilities include manufacturing operations, procurement and

 Director and General Manager, Renishaw (Ireland) DAC

-planning management role in a large scale multinational company, both in Ireland and the US, where he also developed bespoke MRP/ERP systems for manufacturing.
-His primary responsibilities over the last 30 years has been to increase our manufacturing capabilities and resources in Ireland, which manufactures a large amount of Renishaw's products, and to establish, direct and expand our manufacturing facilities in Pune, India, as well as oversee the manufacture of our neuromate robot in France.
-Mark is the Director and General Manager of Renishaw Ireland DAC and a Director of Renishaw Metrology Systems Ltd in Pune, India.
-He was appointed to the Executive Board in February 2018.
+planning management role in a large-scalemultinational company, both in Ireland and the US, where he also developed bespoke MRP/ERP systems for manufacturing.
+His primary responsibilities over the last 30 years have been to increase our manufacturing capabilities and resources in Ireland, which manufactures a large number of Renishaw's products, and to establish, direct and expand our manufacturing facilities in Pune, India, as well as oversee the manufacture of our neuromate robot in France.
+Mark is the Director and General Manager of Renishaw (Ireland) DAC and a Director of Renishaw Metrology Systems Ltd in Pune, India.